bm4cs/bencode.io/content/posts/2017-04-02-nerd-links.md

 - [Why Segment Went Back to a Monolith](https://www.infoq.com/news/2020/04/microservices-back-again/) microservices come with serious tradeoffs
 - [All software sucks](http://harmful.cat-v.org/software/) complexity is the bane of all software, simplicity is the most important quality
 - [Designing Actor-Based Software with Hugh McKee](https://www.youtube.com/watch?v=CBUWcUuG6Ss) an approach to building scalable software systems
+- [Queueing: An interactive study of queueing strategies](https://encore.dev/blog/queueing) an interactive journey to understand common queueing strategies for handling HTTP requests.

 ## AI and ML